Visit Reconstructed Armoury

 The blacksmith shop and armoury reflects the activity present during the Revolution, with trades working together in support of the American war effort.
 The site re-creates the industrial complex owned and operated by James Anderson, appointed public armourer in 1776 by the General Assembly of the newly independent Commonwealth of Virginia.
 In the immediate wake of his appointment, Anderson began to enlarge his small, commercial blacksmithing operation into an extensive and diverse public manufactory.

-The newly reconstructed main armoury building includes four blacksmith forges and the recently reconstructed kitchen.
-Reconstruction of the tin shop and several other buildings on the site will continue for another year.
-When complete, the site will include the armoury, the kitchen, a tinsmith's shop, an outdoor forge, a work shop, two storage buildings, a privy, a bake oven and a wellhead.
+The main armoury building includes four blacksmith forges and the reconstructed kitchen.
+The reconstruction of the tin shop and several other buildings on the site has also been completed.
+The site now includes the armoury, the kitchen, a tinsmith's shop, an outdoor forge, a work shop, two storage buildings, a privy, a bake oven and a wellhead.

 Coal fire heated iron bars